 While you will be an independent consultant as an SEO freelancer, you are not working in a bubble.
 Your own authority as an SEO expert must be established.
 This requires you to get to know others in the SEO marketing community.
-Great platforms to connect with your peers are Facebook, Meetup, Reddit, Quora, and others.
+Facebook, Meetup, Reddit, Quora, and others are great platforms to connect with your peers.
 You can also directly reach out to other professionals with the offer of writing a guest blog post in exchange for a backlink.

 Connecting with other professionals may seem like the least important task that requires your attention as a new SEO freelancer, but this is not the case.
-Through your connections, you can stay on top of industry trends and even gain valuable advice for tough challenges you face with clients, business growth, and more.
-In addition, the relationships that you develop may result in valuable backlinks and even referrals in some cases.
+You can stay on top of industry trends through your connections and gain valuable advice for tough challenges you face with clients, business growth, and more.
+In addition, the relationships you develop may result in valuable backlinks and even referrals.

 Establish Solid Business Practices

 In your new role as an SEO freelancer, your responsibilities will extend far beyond serving your clients.
-Freelancers are self-employed consultants, and this means that you are responsible for everything from marketing and sales to finances, relationship management, and more.
+Freelancers are self-employed consultants, which means you are responsible for everything from marketing and sales to finances, relationship management, and more.
 The best time to establish solid business practices is before landing your first client.
 Take the time to identify the accounting software that you intend to use.
-Prepare a marketing plan that takes into account social media marketing, SEO, and more.
+Prepare a marketing plan that considers social media marketing, SEO, and more.
 Create a professional, dedicated office space in your home.
 Establish regular work hours, and create an effective routine.
 These steps collectively lay the foundation for professional success.